 Assets and liabilities and income and expenses of overseas subsidiaries are translated into Japanese yen at the spot exchange rates on the account closing date and average exchange rates, respectively.
-The resulting translation gains and losses are recorded as foreign currency translation adjustments and non-controlling interests under the net assets section.
+The resulting translation gains and losses are recorded as foreign currency translation adjustments and noncontrolling interests under the net assets section.

-4) Accounting standards for significant allowances and provisions loans, the Company and its consolidated subsidiaries make an allowance for the expected amount of irrecoverable loans.
+4) Accounting standards for significant allowances and provisions

+1 Allowance for doubtful accounts To provide for potential loss on consumer loans and other loans, the Company and its consolidated subsidiaries make an allowance for the expected amount of 1 irrecoverable loans.
 Allowances for ordinary bad debts are computed, based on the historical rate of default.
 For specific debts where recovery is doubtful, the Company considers the likelihood of recovery on an individual basis.
+Provision for loss on guarantees To provide for loss on guarantees, the Company and its - consolidated subsidiaries make an allowance for potential • losses at the end of the fiscal year.
+Provision for loss on interest repayment To prepare for potential loss on interest repayment in the future, the Company estimates and provides a reasonable amount of provision for loss on interest repayment, in consideration of the past actual results and the latest interest repayment situations.